zakishaheen/LetsHack/Outline.md

 - Finding a Hackathon
 - Attending a hackathon
+	- limit caffine leading to the day of hackathon, then get the caffine you need.
+	- know your caffine limits.
+	- avoid accessive caffine.
+	- avoid accessive food, especially spicy food.
+	- know your comfort food and drinks.
+	- homework in the days leading to a hackathon, shortlist ideas/technologies and its okay to work on them early.
+	- have the tools (reading, writing, building, IDE, UI/UX, version control, presentation) ready
+	- unless it will be a hackathon where you are learning something new, make sure you pick the tools that you know how to use.
+	- Strategic sleeping
 - Selecting what to build in a hackathon
 	- Maintaining a hacklist
 	- tech-mash technique
+	- set a list of goals
+	- work backwards (from the demo or presentation).
+It will help you visualise the end result and limit your scope.
+	- create strech goals.
+	- setup the task management tool
+	- decide how much to build
+	- on task division
+	- create a talent list
+	- (hint: hunt for other members in the hackathon using networking tools)
+	- (hint: ask organisers if there is a list of people available who will be attending or will there be a pre-hackathon networking session).
 - Selecting a team
+	- tips for networking
+	- pitching your initial idea for co-founder/team-members
 - Building your own team
+	- Charter for the night
+	- empathetic listening
+	- Common team issues
+		- Slackers
+		- NitPickers
+		- PBA (paralysis by analysis)
+		- Doubters
+	- leading and being lead
+- Demo and Presentations
 - Hackathon Strategies
+	- Timeboxed brainstorming and mind mapping
+	- Timeboxed, target oriented planning
+	- How to avoid Paralysis by analysis
+	- When to pivot the idea
+	- Milestoning
+	- Hallway testing
+	- Guerilla Marketing (need to link a succes story here)
+	- Create a focus zone
+	- Create a focus time
 - Questions and Actions

 # Part III